Beauty and the Beat (The Go-Go's album): Background

 In the late 1970s, Belinda Carlisle, Jane Wiedlin, and Margot Olavarria met while attending punk rock shows in California.
 The three attended the Sex Pistols' final performance in San Francisco in January 1978, and afterwards were inspired to form their own band.
 Although none of them actually knew how to play instruments, they quickly learned, and began playing in Hollywood nightclubs under the name the Go-Go's.
 Carlisle was the singer, Wiedlin played rhythm guitar, Olavarria played bass and the newly added Elissa Bello played drums.
 A few months later, Charlotte Caffey joined the band as the lead guitarist since she had experience writing music with other groups like the Eyes.
 The Go-Go's developed a reputation within the Hollywood punk scene and were invited to open for the band Madness on a UK tour.
 While on tour, the Go-Go's recorded an extended play for Stiff Records.

 Tensions between band members resulted in Bello and Olavarria leaving the Go-Go's and they were replaced by drummer Gina Schock and bassist Kathy Valentine.
 Around this time, the Go-Go's began to move toward a more pop rock-driven sound, influenced by the burgeoning new wave genre.
 Although their reputation continued to grow, they were unable to attract attention from major record labels.
-At a special showcase for A&R representatives at the Starwood, the Go-Go's didn’t get a single offer.
+At a special showcase for A&R representatives at the Starwood, the Go-Go's did not get a single offer.
 Carlisle believes this was because record executives were sexist and did not want to sign an all-female band.
 The only label that expressed interest was the indie label I.R.S.
 Records.
 In a 1982 Rolling Stone interview, Valentine said: "IRS was where you went if you couldn't get a deal with a real label."
 On April 1, 1981, I.R.S. cofounder Miles Copeland III signed the Go-Go's.

-In the Go-Go's documentary, Carlisle claimed to have come up with the idea for the album cover, saying she wanted something "timeless" and "incognito."
+In the 2020 documentary The Go-Go's, Carlisle claimed to have come up with the idea for the album cover, saying she wanted something "timeless" and "incognito."
 The towels the band used for the shoot were returned to the Macy's they were bought from earlier that day.
 Initially the album was released with a peach colored cover but the band was displeased with the look and later pressings were released with a blue cover.